-In this section, we discuss examples of relations that, as originally defined in CLIB, were too difficult to distinguish for encoders, and our approach for developing a procedure to better distinguish them.
+In this section, we discuss examples of relations that were too difficult to distinguish for encoders as originally defined in CLIB, and our approach for developing a procedure to better distinguish them.

-4.1.1 Distinguishing between Relations Agent and Instrument
+4.1.1 Distinguishing between agent and instrument.

 In natural language, entities denoting the agent or the instrument of an event can both be realized as the grammatical subject of a sentence, which makes distinguishing between the two difficult.
 Consider the following two sentences: (a) "Birds eat small seeds." (b) "Intermediate filaments support cell shape."
 The subjects of these sentences are mapped into the agent and instrument relations, respectively, based on the original semantic definitions of these relations, which requires the agent to be sentient, but not the instrument.
-The original definitions are: An agent is active, whereas an instrument is passive, being used by the agent if one exists.
+The original definitions are as follows: An agent is active, whereas an instrument is passive, being used by the agent if one exists.
 An agent is typically considered sentient, if only metaphorically, whereas an instrument need not be.

 Applying these definitions and distinctions is not always straightforward because different people have different understandings of what sentient means.
-This is illustrated by the example sentence (c) "A biomembrane blocks hydrophilic compounds."
-Because a biomembrane is part of a living thing, whether it is sentient by itself is unclear.
-To solve this problem, we complemented the specifications of the two slots by adding two syntactic tests for disambiguation: (1) Transform a sentence written in the active voice into an equivalent sentence in the passive voice.
-The agent is the entity
+This is illustrated by the following example sentence (c) "A bio-membrane blocks hydrophilic compounds."
+Because a bio-membrane is part of a living thing, whether it is sentient by itself is unclear.
+To solve this problem, we complemented